kmshin1397/ETSimulations/docs/DynamoProcessor.rst

         The particle box size to crop out Dynamo particles for

     * **num_workers** : int
-        The number of Matlab workers to spawn for the particle cropping and initial averaging functions (the 'mw' parameter for these)
+        The number of Matlab workers to spawn for the particle cropping and initial averaging functions (the 'mw' parameter for these).
+This will also be used as the **mwa** parameter in the Dynamo alignment project.

     * **project_name** : string
         A name for the Dynamo project